vnatesh/PolBot/README.md

 * Market Data Aggregator – This component acquires raw data from polls as well as pricing and volume tick data from specific political futures exchanges.
 It then parses the data and loads it into a MySQL database.
 Market data is scraped every minute via the CRON scheduler.

 * Trading API – This allows the user to programmatically interface with the exchange.
 It is composed of a terminal utility and python wrapper for that utility with extra functionality.
-The API can be called from any script, allowing the user to create algorithmic strategies based on signals
+The API can be called from any script, allowing the user to create algorithmic strategies based on signals from data collected by the market data aggregator.

-* Strategy Space – Users can dump scripts containing event-driven and/or statistical strategies into the strategy space where they will be executed according to whatever schedule is specified by the strategy
+* Strategy Space – Users can dump scripts containing event-driven and/or statistical strategies into the strategy space where they will be executed according to whatever schedule is specified by the strategy.
+A strategy I used is included in this directory for reference on how to set up scripts to interface with the API.